 - Technology to Support Family Education and Involvement

 “Our teachers like that Erikson staff are modeling behaviors they would typically see when using technology in the classroom,” Allen says.
 “They want the teachers to experience what the students are experiencing.
 For example, the Erikson staff give our teachers a problem and ask them to solve it by using technology.”

 During the first two years, Erikson’s program trained 85 educators in Chicago, IL, and Washington, DC as part of the TEC Mentors program.
 Through our professional development program in Chicago, we reached 6,000 preschool through third-grade students across 35 schools.
-Over several years, the project has the potential to reach 58,000 students across 200 schools in Cook and Lake counties.

 - increased confidence in their use of available classroom technologies.